Aerial view of lakefront homes and lakes in Windermere Florida

 Windermere vs Dr. Phillips

-This is one of the most common comparisons buyers make, and it is a fair one because the two areas are adjacent and share some of the same appeal.
-But they are different communities with different lifestyles.
+This is one of the most common comparisons buyers make, and it's a fair one because the two areas are adjacent and share some of the same appeal.
+But they're different communities with different lifestyles.

 Windermere is quiet luxury.
 Lakes.
 Boating.
 Privacy.
 Residential streets.
 Small-town charm.
 No commercial corridors within the town itself.
 The pace is slower.
 The feel is more secluded.